WELCOME TO THE REPRESENTATIONS OF

 This multi-site longitudinal study examines stability and change in the autobiographical narratives of emerging adults.
 We are especially interested in the functions these narratives serve (self, social, and directive).
 In addition, we hope to examine the role of culture and social construction of meaning in narrative identity.

 A 10-year longitudinal study of child development in Urban China lead by an interdisciplinary group of researchers across the three NYU global sites (New York, Abu Dhabi, and Shanghai).
 Our lab is currently examining the development of secure attachment in middle childhood, including the influences of early care giving, peer relationships, and teachers.

 Attachment Secondary Processing and Analysis Network (ASPAN) Study

-A multi-site longitudinal project examining the development of secure base script knowledge from infancy through late adolescence.
-In particular, our work focuses on both the antecedents of this script knowledge as well as transmission onto the next generation across normative and higher-risk samples, sex, and racial groups (White/non-Hispanic and Black).
+A multi-site longitudinal project examining the development of secure base script knowledge from infancy through late adolescence; in particular, the antecedents of this script knowledge as well as transmission onto the next generation.
+Our work in the project focuses on coding and assessing the secure base script content within Adult Attachment Interviews.